VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 {{< columns >}}

 It's also worth noting that by making delay time very short and having gain near unity, sending a brief trigger (impulse) can make a sound that sounds like a string being plucked.
 This is called [Karplus-Strong Synthesis](https://en.wikipedia.org/wiki/Karplus–Strong_string_synthesis).
-To the right I've shown a way to do this in VCV Rack.
+To the right, I've shown a way to do this in VCV Rack.

 <--->